Does Mrs. White Pass the Biblical Tests of a Prophet?

 But every woman that prayeth or prophesieth with her head uncovered dishonoureth her head: for that is even all one as if she were shaven.
 1 Cor.
 11:5

-Adventists have developed their own unique set of "tests" that they use to prove to others that Mrs. White passed their "tests" of a prophet.
-When examined, it can be shown that these are not really tests at all.
-Using these "tests" virtually anyone could qualify as a prophet of God!
+Seventh-day Adventists have developed their own unique set of "tests" that they use to prove to others that Mrs. White passed their "tests" of a prophet.
+When examined, it can be shown that these are not meaningful tests.
+Lowering the bar with these "tests," virtually anyone could qualify as a prophet of God!

 Questionable test #1: Christ came in the flesh